Rietmon/DamnScript/readme.md

 (though in this case, a `System.String` allocation will occur, as a copy of the `UnsafeString`) for use in high-level code.
 Additionally, when passing a string from a C# method to a script, it must be wrapped in a `ScriptValue` and either pinned or a pointer to it must be obtained, since it is a reference type!
-Furthermore, if a duplicate string is encountered (even in another script unrelated to this one), no data copying will occur.
-The same pointer to the string will be used in both cases.
+Furthermore, if a duplicate string is encountered (within the current script only), it will not be copied.

 ### Assembler
 Any DamnScript code compiles to bytecode, which can be represented as text (assembler).
 An example: